hamidurrk/epaper-scraper/readme.md

 # Epaper Scraper

 This is a Python-based web scraper for extracting data from online newspapers.
-Tested on [Jugantor Newspaper](https://epaper.jugantor.com/) from 2012 to 2024 in a Windows 11 machine.
+Tested on [Jugantor](https://epaper.jugantor.com/) and [Prothom Alo](https://epaper.prothomalo.com/Home/) newspaper from 2012 to 2024 in a Windows 11 machine.

 ## Installation